- Anti-Bullying Policy

 - The back gates are only open from 8:10 - 8:27 a.m. and from 2:38 – 2:55 p.m..
 At all other times, you must access the school from El Apajo.
 Please note – the gate is not open when it’s raining.

-- Students will not be allowed to wait at the horse stables after gates close at 2:55 pm.
+- Students are not allowed to wait at the horse stables.

 Solana Beach School District has adopted board policy and administrative regulation (BP/AR) 5145.7 containing rules and procedures for reporting sexual harassment.
 “The Board prohibits sexual harassment of students by other students, employees or other persons, at school or at school-sponsored or school-related activities.
 Prohibited sexual harassment includes, but is not limited to, unwelcome sexual advances, unwanted requests for sexual favors or other unwanted verbal, visual or physical conduct of sexual nature made against another person of the same or opposite gender, in the education setting.”